aiokitchen/aiomisc/docs/source/worker_pool.rst

 .. note::

-    You have to install Pollow image processing library for run this example.
+    You have to install Pillow image processing library to run this example.

     Installing pillow with pip: